-Budget measures are public-facing metrics that will be printed in the state budget books.
-As part of the FY 2024 budget process, the Office of Management and Budget worked with agencies to adhere to the statutory requirement (§ 35-3-24.1) that all appropriate budget programs have budget performance measures.
+As part of the FY 2024 budget process, the Office of Management and Budget worked with agencies to adhere to the statutory requirement (§ 35-3-24.1) that all budget programs have budget performance measures.
+Budget measures are public-facing metrics that will be printed in the state budget books and available online.

-For the FY 2025 budget development process:
+For the FY 2026 budget development process: